pywbem/pywbemtools/docs/pywbemclicommands.rst

     TST_MemberOfFamilyCollection
     TST_FamilyCollection

-See :ref:`pywbemcli class enumerate --help` for details.
+See :ref:`pywbemcli class enumerate --help` for the exact help output of the command.

 .. _`Class find command`: